nccgroup/depthcharge/doc/README.md

 ## Build

-With the above dependancies satisfied, the documentation can be created by running:
+With the above dependencies satisfied, the documentation can be created by running:

 ```
 $ make html